 Samsung Galaxy Z Fold 5

 Android or iOS?

-Each OS has its pros and cons.
+When you're searching for the best smartphone, it becomes clear that each OS has its pros and cons.
 Apple’s tight-knit ecosystem makes it super easy to share data between iPhones, iPads and Macs or seamlessly hand-off phone calls or music from one device to another.
 At the same time, you’re effectively locked in, as services like Apple Messages aren’t available on other platforms.

 As for Android, there’s a much wider range of handsets from companies like Google, Samsung, Sony and more.
 However, Android phones don’t enjoy that same length of software support and often have lower trade-in values.
 In short, there’s no wrong answer.
 However, you will want to consider how your phone will fit in with the rest of your devices.
-So unless you’re really fed up with one OS and willing to learn another, it probably doesn’t make a lot of sense to switch from iOS to Android (or vice versa) – especially if everyone else in your household is using the same platform.
+So unless you’re really fed up with one OS and willing to learn another, it probably doesn’t make a lot of sense to switch from an iPhone to an Android phone (or vice versa) – especially if everyone else in your household is using the same platform.

-Will you get 5G or Wi-Fi 6?
+Will you get mmWave 5G or Wi-Fi 7?

 Other features to consider

-Best Android smartphone: Samsung Galaxy S22 Ultra
+Samsung Galaxy S24 Ultra